 Students entering the Middle Years Programme in the Secondary School with a very limited understanding of English will be enrolled in the English Language Immersion Programme until the teacher determines that the student can access the curriculum (please refer to our Language Policy).
-Students with English as a second language will be enrolled in Language Acquisition classes until attaining phase 6 (near native level), at which point the student will transfer to Language and Literature.
+Students with English as a second language will be enrolled in Language Acquisition classes until attaining phase 5 or 6 (near native level), at which point the student will transfer to Language and Literature.
+Students with English as their best language will be enrolled in English Language and Literature.